 This article provides information about required permissions and software requirements for ApexSQL Audit installation.

-ApexSQL Audit requires Windows administrator permissions for installation in order to properly setup application service, web console, and its access to the Central Repository Database.
+ApexSQL Audit requires Windows administrator permissions for installation in order to properly setup all of its components and its access to the Central Repository Database.
+To ensure proper installation, it is recommended to initiate it by running the ApexSQLAudit.exe with ‘Run as admin’ command from the context menu

 ApexSQL Audit GUI does not require any special permissions on the local machine where the central instance is running, as it communicates with the installed service which has received appropriate permissions during the installation.

-The same applies to required permissions for the web console reporting system; by default only local users (Windows Authentication) have access to the web console – any additional permissions can be configured via IIS to allow or deny access to local or network users.
+The same applies to required permissions for the reporting application; by default only local users (Windows Authentication) have access to the reporting application.

 Above described permissions are required by the user during the installation or use.
 The following actual permissions are set and used by the product: